 Interview with Dr. Angela Ver Ploeg, Nationally Certified School Psychologist

-Instead of seeing students with Asperger’s as indifferent to their social ineptitude, Ver Ploeg says that children with Asperger’s as young as eight years old suffer an agony of loneliness.
-One eight year old told her, “I can’t make friends.
+Instead of seeing students with autism as indifferent to their social ineptitude, Ver Ploeg says that children with Asperger’s as young as eight years old suffer an agony of loneliness.
+One eight-year-old told her, “I can’t make friends.
 I don’t have friends.”
-It is only later, as these children grow older, that she sees them make an adjustment, and adapt to the lack of a more complete social life.
+It is only later, as these children grow older, she sees them make an adjustment and adapt to the lack of a normal social life.
 She is certain that at every age they care very strongly for others, even though they often have great difficulty expressing their feelings.

 The School Environment

-Schools can exacerbate these problems, or they can help alleviate some of the difficulties that children and teens with Asperger’s Syndrome face.
+Schools can exacerbate these problems, but sometimes they help alleviate some of the difficulties children and teens with autism face.
 Ver Ploeg tells the story of a young boy who was one of 800 students in a gym – being supervised by just one teacher.
-A large group of boys started bullying the boy with Asperger’s, teasing him about why he was hiding in the corner.
-Finally he picked up a chunk of broken concrete and threw it at them.
-He was punished, and sent to her office for counseling.
-But no one sent the bullies to her office.
-Clearly, that particular school was unhelpful, and probably should have dealt with the incident very differently.
-Ver Ploeg says that a simple hall pass, allowing the child with Asperger’s to remove himself from what must have seemed a threatening and confusing situation, could have solved the problem on that day.
-Hall passes, provided as an outlet for times of social stress, offer a simple and practical solution.
+A large group of boys started bullying the boy, teasing him about why he was hiding in the corner.
+Finally, he picked up a chunk of broken concrete and threw it at them.
+He was punished and sent to Ver Ploeg for counseling.
+The bullies didn’t face any consequences.

-Diagnosing students with Asperger’s and then designing a program to meet their needs can challenge the creativity of teachers and specialists.
-Asperger’s diagnoses are far from clear-cut; there are quite a few wrong diagnoses, and sometimes even correct diagnoses are a matter of degree rather than absolute certainty.
-Ver Ploeg looks for a combination of factors, including physical awkwardness, such as walking without swinging the arms or an unnatural walk, poor handwriting, lack of eye contact, nonverbal learning disabilities, and the presence of more social problems than most children have.
-Often other members of the near or extended family have Asperger’s or related symptoms or behavior patterns.
+Diagnosing students with autism spectrum disorder and then designing a program to meet their needs can challenge the creativity of teachers and specialists.
+Autism diagnoses are far from clear-cut; there are quite a few wrong diagnoses, and sometimes even correct diagnoses are a matter of degree rather than absolute certainty.
+Ver Ploeg looks for a combination of factors, including physical awkwardness, such as walking without swinging the arms or an unnatural gait, poor handwriting, lack of eye contact, nonverbal learning disabilities, and the presence of more social problems than most children have.
+Often other members of the near or extended family have autism or related symptoms or behavior patterns.

-In a new book, Unstrange Minds: Remapping the World of Autism, anthropologist Roy Richard Grinker argues that his research shows that rather than an autism epidemic, there has simply been a dramatic shift in the effectiveness of diagnoses for autism spectrum disorders, including an increase in diagnoses for milder conditions such as Asperger’s Syndrome.
-But Ver Ploeg points out that the research that locates Asperger’s on the autism spectrum is itself shaky.
-While some Asperger’s Syndrome symptoms seem similar to symptoms of classic autism, Ver Ploeg notes that there is no final conclusion that Asperger’s is actually part of the spectrum.
+In a new book, Unstrange Minds: Remapping the World of Autism, anthropologist Roy Richard Grinker argues his research shows rather than an autism epidemic, there has simply been a dramatic shift in the effectiveness of diagnoses for autism spectrum disorders.
+This includes an increase in diagnoses for milder conditions such as Asperger’s Syndrome.
+But Ver Ploeg points out the research that locates Asperger’s on the autism spectrum is itself shaky.
+While some Asperger’s Syndrome symptoms seem similar to symptoms of classic autism, Ver Ploeg notes there is no final conclusion that Asperger’s is actually part of the spectrum.
 In fact, she argues, Asperger’s students often show true emotional connectedness, including an ability to empathize that is less characteristic of autism.

-School Programs for Asperger’s Syndrome
+School Programs for Asperger’s Syndrome and Autism

-The best school programs honor all students’ needs, including the students with Asperger’s, and that may mean, for the Asperger’s students, bypassing much of the regular curriculum and focusing on areas that are interesting to them, and therefore intellectually stimulating.
-If school is fun and challenging for these students, and they have opportunities to share their special interests, they will do better both academically and socially.
-Because many students with Asperger’s are also very bright, the school may have to make extra efforts to meet their needs academically.
-Ver Ploeg took one student to a high school algebra class every day for an hour when the child was still in elementary school.
+The best school programs honor all students’ needs, including the students with autism.
+That may mean, for Asperger’s students, bypassing much of the regular curriculum and focusing on areas that are interesting and intellectually stimulating.
+If school is fun and challenging for these students, and they have opportunities to share their special interests, they will do better academically and socially.
+Because many students with high-functioning autism are also very bright, the school may have to make extra efforts to meet their needs academically.
+For example, Ver Ploeg took one student to a high school algebra class every day for an hour when the child was still in elementary school.

 The Home Environment

-In schools, honoring and respecting must take the form of ensuring acceptance for the Asperger’s student’s differences, as well as supportive programming for those different needs and abilities.
-In the case of the parents, Ver Ploeg stresses the importance of unconditional love for the unique child they have, and providing a structured, consistent environment.
-Crucial early interventions help these young students to love education, and to think about their future.
-While many go through a rough period during adolescence, with support they can often emerge into a future with a shining array of possibilities.
+In schools, honoring and respecting ensuring acceptance for their differences as well as supportive programming for their unique needs and abilities.
+In the case of the parents, Ver Ploeg stresses the importance of unconditional love and providing a structured, consistent environment even when it seems extremely difficult .
+Crucial early interventions help these young students love education and have confidence about the future.
+While many go through a rough period during adolescence, with support, they can often emerge into a future with a shining array of possibilities.